Install Infinite Scale on a Server

 -

-For any release gap, you must run the command block from above once and set the respective release in the
+* For any release gap, you need to run the command block from above once and set the appropriate release in the

 OCIS_DOCKER_TAG

 before pulling.
-Use no value for the last release, it defaults tolatest
+Do not use a value for the last release, it defaults tolatest

 . -

-Check if there are any Infinite Scale config changes.
-To do so, run a
+Check if there are any changes to the Infinite Scale configuration.
+To do this, run an

 ocis init --diff

-Finally, you can remove any old images if no longer used.
+Finally, you can remove old images if they are no longer in use.

-Note that we advise to manually check if the deployment source has changed.
-If this is the case, stop the deployment, backup your existing deployment source/configuration and update the deployment sources, then re-apply your configuration settings and bring the deployment up.
+Note that we recommend manually checking to see if the deployment source has changed.
+If it has, stop the deployment, backup your existing deployment source/configuration and update the deployment sources, then reapply your configuration settings and run the deployment.

 -